Fiesta Modes

 Capture Modes

-Within Fiesta, there are six (6) Capture Modes: Photo, Boomerang, GIF, Video, Slo-Mo, and 360 Video.
+Fiesta includes six Capture Modes: Photo, Boomerang, GIF, Video, Slo-Mo, and 360 Video.

-Note: If all Capture Modes are disabled, the Event will run as if Photo Mode is enabled
+Note: If all Capture Modes are turned off, Fiesta will run the event using Photo Mode as the default Capture Mode.

 Capture Modes Available For iPad Events